Indexing & metrics

 ABRIU adheres to the equality policy on gender equality:

 ABRIU is a journal created by Estudis Gallecs i Portuguesos (Galician and Portuguese Studies), University of Barcelona, in 2012.
-Since issue number 7 it is co-published with the José Saramago Chair, Autonomous University of Barcelona.
+Issues numbers 7-10 were co-published with the José Saramago Chair, Autonomous University of Barcelona.

 ABRIU has been directly by: Helena González Fernández (2012-2019); María Xesús Lama López and Jordi Cerdà Subirachs (2020-2021).